callmespring/callmespring.github.io/index.md

 My research is concentrated on

 <!---* [statistical methods in precision medicine](research_pm)-->
-* statistical methods in reinforcement learning
+* statistical learning methods in individualized decision making
 * statistical analysis of complex data

 The motivation behind my work stems from real world applications.
 In precision medicine, individualizing